Chocolate Fudge Recipe 3 Ingredients

 Recipe Tips

 - Don’t rush the melting process: Keep the heat on low and stir constantly.
-High heat can scorch the chocolate or make the mixture seize, and no one, not even Martha Stewart, can rescue burnt fudge.
+High heat can scorch the chocolate or make the fudge mixture seize, and no one, not even Martha Stewart, can rescue burnt chocolate fudge.

 - Use Good Chocolate Chips: The better the chocolate, the better the fudge.
 Cheap chocolate chips will work, but if you’re making this for gifts (or yourself, let’s be honest), splurge on a brand you love eating straight from the bag.